Ju Se-jong: FC Seoul

 Ju joined FC Seoul on 8 January 2016.
-On 2nd January 2021 Se-Jong was released following his contract running out.
+On 2 January 2021 Se-Jong was released following his contract running out.

 International career

 Ju made his debut for the Korean national team on 11 June 2015, appearing as a substitute in a 3–0 victory over UAE.
 He was later selected in the squad for the East Asian Cup.
 He made one appearance, starting in the 1–1 draw with Japan, as Korea won the tournament.
-Ju's first international goal came in a 6-1 friendly defeat against Spain on 1 June 2016.

 In May 2018 he was named in South Korea's preliminary 28 man squad for the 2018 FIFA World Cup in Russia.
-Ju started in Korea's second group game, a 2-1 defeat to Mexico, and appeared as a substitute in the final group game against Germany.
+Ju started in Korea's second group game against Mexico, and appeared as a substitute in the final group game against Germany.
 In the sixth minute of injury time, Ju dispossessed Germany goalkeeper Manuel Neuer inside Korea's half and launched a 75-yard ball forward, which Son Heung-min converted to ensure a famous victory for Korea.
 Ju's assist was recorded as the second longest in World Cup history, behind Manuel Neuer himself, whose assist for Miroslav Klose against England in 2010 measured at 85-90 yards.